magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-ex-cli.md

 For the purposes of this example, we assume the following:

 *	You use Git source control
-*	The development system is available in a Git remote named `mconfig`
+*	The development system is available in a Git remote repository named `mconfig`
 *	Your Git working branch is named `m2.2_deploy`

 ## Step 1: Set the configuration in the development system {#deploy-sens-setconfig}